-- 18) Adequately addressing case and CM of medically complex members.
-These specific members may be determined medically complex by having one or more advanced medical support needs or as identified through assessment as outlined in the Private Duty Nursing Manual.
-In addition, the health plan, care managers, or a combination of both shall ensure the following: - Coordinating services, such as private duty nursing (PDN), home health, etc. and ensuring that members are receiving all medically necessary services; - Coordinating, referring, and related activities (such as scheduling appointments for the individual and/or locating a provider) to help members obtain needed services, including activities that help the individual gain access to medical, social educational, and other services;
+18) Adequately addressing case and CM of medically complex members.
+These specific members may be determined medically complex by having one or more advanced medical support needs

-Providing outreach to members, families, resource providers on at least a monthly basis to engage in care coordination;

-- Ensuring each member has an assigned case manager and the member is provided the name and contact information of their assigned case manager; - Monitoring and follow-up activities to ensure that care plan services are delivered and the evaluating the effectiveness of services; - Facilitating case conferences and developing multidisciplinary, shared care plans that include crisis/safety plans, as appropriate; and - Providing policies and procedures to address crisis situations.
-At a minimum, these policies and procedures should include the following: - ✓ Member is unable to be released from hospital due to no private duty nursing staff available; - ✓ Personal situation within the home which may change the family's schedule, requiring additional services; - ✓ Private duty nursing staff is not delivering the required number of approved private duty nursing units to the member or does not show up to provide services; and/or - ✓ Situations related to weather, natural disasters, shut downs, etc.
+- Coordinating services, such as private duty nursing (PDN), home health, and ensuring that members are receiving all medically necessary services; - Coordinating, referring, and related activities (such as scheduling appointments for the individual or locating a provider) to help members obtain needed services, including activities that help the individual gain access to medical, social educational, and other services; - Providing outreach to members, families, and resource providers on at least a monthly basis to engage in care coordination; - Ensuring each member has an assigned case manager and the member is provided the name and contact information of their assigned case manager; - Ensuring that children receiving private duty nursing (PDN) will be assessed for all Medicaid reimbursable services for which they might qualify, and other services no less than twice a year and that the assessments are separate from a full level of care completed by a physician; - Monitoring and follow-up activities to ensure that care plan services are delivered and that the effectiveness of services; is being evaluated - Facilitating case conferences and developing multidisciplinary, shared care plans that include crisis/safety plans, as appropriate; and - Providing policies and procedures to address crisis situations.
+At a minimum, these policies and procedures should include the following: - ✓ Member is unable to be released from hospital due to no private duty nursing staff available; - ✓ Personal situation within the home which may change the family's schedule, requiring additional services; - ✓ Private duty nursing staff is not delivering the required number of approved private duty nursing units to the member or does not show up to provide services; or - ✓ Situations related to weather, natural disasters, and shut downs.